Skip to content

 Improved Circulation: EPA and DHA are two essential types of Omega-3 fatty acids that enhance blood flow to the scalp, which helps provide a good nutritional supply to growing hair follicles.

-Sebum Regulation: Omega-3s regulate sebum production (hair oil) to ensure hair stays moisturised but not oily enough to clog pores.
+Sebum Regulation: Omega-3 helps regulate sebum production (hair oil) to ensure hair stays moisturised but not oily enough to clog pores.
 A moisturised scalp helps create a healthier hair environment and strengthens strands to prevent breakage.

 Extending the Anagen Phase: Omega‑3s are thought to help expand the growth phase (anagen) of the hair growth cycle, and slow progression towards the shedding phase (telogen) so that hair stays thicker and longer for longer.